 Figure 2.15.8.
-Lot fencing abutting a road reserve on a retaining wall the face of the retaining wall.
-Refer to Figure 2.15.8.
+Lot fencing abutting a road reserve on a retaining wall

+Figure 2.15.8.

-Pre-painted sheet steel fencing along side and rear common homesite boundaries on corner homesites is not to extend past a point measured to be 2.9m behind the building line for the corner homesite.
+Pre-painted sheet steel fencing along side and rear common homesite boundaries on corner homesites is not to extend past a point measured to be 2.9m behind the minimum building setback for the corner homesite.
 Fencing forward of this point is to be constructed of face brick, rendered brick or rendered blockwork with or without visually permeable infill panels of landscaping, decorative steel, wrought iron, modular walls or decorative timber.
 Refer to Figure 2.15.9.